AntonSol919/linkspace/basics.md

 [^idea]: This idea and other ideas used in linkspace aren't new.
 But I believe linkspace is a simple and powerful synthesis compared to previous attempts (see [alts](#alts)).

-If the current internet provides streams for key-value systems, so you can talk _to_ server,
-then linkspace provides a shared key-value space, so groups can talk _about_ data.
+If the current internet is essentially streams for key-value systems, so you can talk _to_ server, then linkspace is essentially a shared key-value space, so groups can talk _about_ data.

 A unit in linkspace is called a **point**.
 Each point has data, some auxiliary fields, and is uniquely identified by its hash.